 Not well.
 The negative reactions of other tech giants, like Facebook, is likely what triggered Apple’s decision to delay the IDFA updates.
 Many across the advertising industry are concerned that Apple’s changes to tracking on iPhones will “significantly limit developer access to IDFA information,” and Facebook said IDFA restrictions within iOS 14 could cause the Facebook Audience Network to take a 50% revenue hit.
 Without IDFA information, the thousands of developers that depend on Facebook’s Audience Network to fill ad inventory within their mobile apps could lose the targeting capabilities that drive campaigns and inform their success.
 Facebook argued that the change could essentially render Audience Network “so ineffective on iOS 14 that it may not make sense to offer it on iOS 14 in the future.”

-And, while most businesses of any kind are unlikely to argue that privacy doesn’t matter, the planned Apple iOS changes to IDFA collection could cut into the bottom line for businesses already struggling for revenue because of the pandemic and economic uncertainty.
+And, while few businesses of any kind are likely to argue that privacy doesn’t matter, the planned Apple iOS changes to IDFA collection could cut into the bottom line for businesses already struggling for revenue because of the pandemic and economic uncertainty.

 What Should Digital Marketers Do To Prepare For The Eventual Privacy Changes Within The Apple iOS 14 Operating System?